 - Grocery delivery – this has been available for some time and it is WONDERFUL!
-It is even more available thanks to the corona virus quarantine BUT it seems to be slower too, since more people are using it.
+It is even more available now than it used to be BUT it seems to be slower too, since more people are using it.
 So definitely plan ahead.

-- Delivery in general – Amazon has been one of my best helps over the years, though it too has slowed down now and there are fewer options available due to the coronavirus.
+- Delivery in general – Amazon has been one of my best helps over the years, though it too has slowed down now.
 Still, I am continuing to put it to good use to encourage long distance loved ones as well as deliver needed supplies, when available.

 Electronic “Second Eyes”

 I bought Canary video cameras, Summer infant baby monitors, and Smart Caregiver alarm sensors to help me keep an eye on my loved one so I could work in one room and ensure her safety in another.
 Or so that I could walk around the block and ensure she didn’t get up and fall if she was wobbly.
 The Canary has a small monthly charge that allows me to use its walkie talkie option via my iPhone and it worked well for quite some time.
 I could walk around the block while keeping an eye on the video.
 If she started to get up I just spoke up “Hi Mom, can you wait in your chair for a few more minutes” and she’d sit right down.
 It was great! 🙂

 I think that the Smart Caregiver motion sensors are the best for bedtimes tho I used all three of the items mentioned above (video camera, baby monitor and smart caregiver motion sensor) together for even better coverage.
 I could put the Smart Caregiver sensor pointing to the door and if she got up to go to the bathroom, it would notify me and I could run and help her to ensure no falls.
 I never used their chair pad as she is a wonderful “tidier” and I knew it would disappear into a drawer.
 But for a caree who rarely gets up, they are great too!